-- 1. Why do we need to communicate? - 2.
-What constitutes a good communication strategy? - 3.
+- 1. Why is it important to communicate? - 2.
+What are the components of a good communication strategy? - 3.
 What are the steps to be taken before starting? - 4.
 How to design a successful message? - 5.
 What are the main communication channels? - 6.
-What about using videos? - 7.
-What are the three levels of marketing the SPF?
+What are the three levels of marketing?

-The objective of this module is to design an effective communication strategy to reach out to beneficiaries of social protection programmes, policy-makers, donors, and other stakeholders.
-The module provides understanding on what comprises a good strategy and how to design one.
-This includes designing an appropriate and effective message for the target group and marketing it well so that it reaches the intended audience.
+The objective of this module is to design an effective communication strategy to support the implementation of the recommendations of the ABND.
+The module provides understanding on what comprises a good communication strategy and how to design one.
+This includes designing appropriate and effective messages for the different target groups and marketing them well in order to reach the intended audience.

-This module starts with a presentation on developing a communication strategy to generate awareness on social protection.
-It is followed by a group exercise that helps participants get a practical idea of how they can design a strategy that will effectively send a message to different target groups and stakeholders.
+This module starts with a presentation on developing a communication strategy to support the implementation of the recommendations of the ABND and to generate awareness on social protection.
+The different target groups of the communication strategy are the beneficiaries of social protection programmes, policy-makers, donors, and other stakeholders.
+A group exercise helps participants get a practical idea of how they can design a strategy that will effectively convey messages to different target groups and stakeholders.

-Why do we need to communicate?
+Why is it important to communicate?